oktupol/javascript-chess/README.md

 ![Few pieces](readme-images/002.png)

 As you see, `piece3` displays a "W" because it's white.
-You might ask why passing an object with two symbols, one for black, and one for white, may be necessary.
+You might ask why passing a SymbolDefinition with two symbols, one for black, and one for white, may be necessary.
 After all, the colour of the piece is defined in the same statement.
 The basic idea is that later, we're going to create our own chesspiece types, inheriting from `Piece`.
 And those types will have pre-defined symbols for both colours, so that the constructor only needs the colour.

 Go ahead, move them around to different tiles!